HPInc/cloud_deployment_scripts/docs/README-aws.md

 ### Creating the deployment
 With the terraform.tfvars file customized
-- run ```terraform init``` to initialize the deployment
+1. run ```terraform init``` to initialize the deployment
-- run ```terraform apply``` to display the resources that will be created by Terraform
+1. run ```terraform apply``` to display the resources that will be created by Terraform
-- answer ```yes``` to start creating the deployment
+1. answer ```yes``` to start creating the deployment
 A typical deployment should take 15 to 30 minutes.
 When finished, the scripts will display a number of values of interest, such as the load balancer IP address.
 At the end of the deployment, the resources may still take a few minutes to start up completely.
 Connectors should register themselves with the CAM service and show up in the CAM Admin Console.

+### Add Workstations in Cloud Access Manager
-At that point, a user may go to the CAM Admin Console and add the newly created workstations using "Add existing remote workstation" in the "Remote Workstations" tab.
+Go to the CAM Admin Console and add the newly created workstations using "Add existing remote workstation" in the "Remote Workstations" tab.
 Note that it may take a few minutes for the workstation to show up in the "Select workstation from directory" drop-down box.

+### Start PCoIP Session
+Once the workstations have been added to be managed by CAM and assigned to Active Directory users, a PCoIP user can connect the PCoIP client to the public IP of the Cloud Access Connector or Load Balancer, if one is configured, to start a PCoIP session.

 ### Changing the deployment
 Terraform is a declarative language to describe the desired state of resources.
 A user can modify terraform.tfvars and run ```terraform apply``` again.
 Terraform will try to only apply the changes needed to acheive the new state.